SysKitTeam/docs-point/access-management/check-access-for-specific-user.md

 ![SysKit Point User Access report Remove Access action prompt](../.gitbook/assets/check-access-for-specific-user_remove-access-confirm.png)

-After the action is completed, you will receive a **notification bubble** where you can **click** and **see the result**.
+After completing the action, you will receive a **notification** containing the **see the result** link, which reloads the report data when clicked.
 Once the action is completed, the user will no longer have access to any resources.

 {% hint style="warning" %}
 **Please note!**
-Any user that had their access removed will successfully be removed from any private channels they had access to; however, at this time, it is **not possible to remove access to shared channels and Power BI workspaces**.
+Any user that had their access removed will successfully be removed from any private channels they had access to; however, at this time, it is **not possible to remove access from shared channels and Power BI workspaces**.
 {% endhint %}

 You can also remove access for a specific user by clicking the user's name from the report.
 This will redirect you to the **user details screen**.